libxsmm/libxsmm/README.md

 to the `mpirun` command line.
 Please notice the `:4=exclusive` (unrelated to VTune's command line syntax), which is related to mpirun's gtool arguments; these arguments need to appear at the end of the gtool-string.
 For instance, the shown command line selects the 4th rank (otherwise all ranks are sampled) along with "exclusive" usage of the performance monitoring unit (PMU) such that only one event-collector runs for all ranks.

 Intel&#160;VTune&#160;Amplifier presents invoked JIT code like functions, which belong to a module named "libxsmm.jit".
-The function name as well as the module name are supplied by LIBXSMM using the aforementioned JIT Profiling API.
+The function name as well as the module name are supplied by LIBXSMM using the afore mentioned JIT Profiling API.
 For instance "libxsmm_hsw_dnn_23x23x23_23_23_23_a1_b1_p0::mxm" encodes an Intel&#160;AVX2 ("hsw") double-precision kernel ("d") for small dense matrix multiplications ("mxm") which is multiplying matrices without transposing them ("nn").
 The rest of the name encodes M=N=K=LDA=LDB=LDC=23, Alpha=Beta=1.0 (all similar to GEMM), and no prefetch strategy ("p0").

 #### Linux perf
 With LIBXSMM, there is both basic (`perf map`) and extended support (`jitdump`) when profiling an application.
 To enable perf support at runtime, the environment LIBXSMM_VERBOSE needs to be set to a negative value.